kubermatic/kubermatic/docs/proposals/opa-integration.md

 ### Possible extensions or EE features

 1. Constraint can be offered to users based on their access to other projects and clusters.
-We could have a speacial endpoint:
+We could have a special endpoint:
 `/projects/{project_id}/clusters/{cluster_id}/constraints/suggestions` which could compare what constraints the cluster already has, and what are the ones used in other clusters and projects the user has access to and suggest the difference.
 This could help users with saving time on adding the same constraints for multiple clusters.